DC Fan Motor Systems

 ComponentFunction

-Fan MotorDrives airflow through heat exchanger (indoor or outdoor coil).
+Fan MotorDrives airflow through the indoor or outdoor heat exchanger.

 Drive Circuit PCBContains inverter circuitry and switching devices for motor control.